Element2424/Pico-Switch-Controller/README.md

 ## Hardware Limitations

-the Pico has 4 analog inputs.
+The Pico has 4 analog inputs.
 Initially I thought this would be great two for the Left Analog Stick X and Y axis, and two for the Right Analog Stick X and Y axis.
 However it turns out that one of the analog inputs is internal to the RP2040 chip on the Pico and used to read a thermistor.
 So I was limited to only 3 analog inputs.
 I choose to use 2 of them for the Left Analog Stick and for the Right Analog Stick I just made them digital buttons.
 That is not a great solution but was good enough for what I was planning to do.
 If anyone is feeling ambitious there are extra pins that could be tied to a ADC and read in.

 ## Inspiration